 Follow our easy guide to salt water pool maintenance below to find out everything you need to know about maintaining your saltwater swimming pool.

 Saltwater pool owners across the globe will tell you that this type of pool is far better than the average chlorine swimming pool (which we will go into more detail with later on).

-For now, let’s focus on the basic rules to successfully maintain a salt water swimming pool all year round.
+Let’s focus on the basic rules to maintain a salt water swimming pool all year round.

 Keeping your pool free from dirt and debris is essential for ensuring the water is clean and safe to swim in.
 While chlorine plays a big part in destroying some bacteria, salt water pool owners also have a role to play.

 Showering before entering the pool will reduce the build-up of bacteria, and it goes without saying that you should stay away from the pool water if you are unwell.

 Water pH balance

 If your pool’s pH level is between 7.2 and 7.6 then you’re doing it right.
 This not only helps with pool sanitation, but it is also vital for protecting skin and eyes from irritation.
 The water is nice and clear when your pH level is in range.
 If it starts to look murky or cloudy, the pH levels should be your first to check.

 A working pool pump and filter are essential during the summer when they will be used from 8 to 12 hours a day.
 The circulation system disperses chemicals evenly throughout the pool water and filters any dirt and debris to waste.

 During the summer, you should inspect your pool on a daily basis.
 Looking for cracks, leaks and any other damage is important if you want to avoid parting with your hard-earned cash.
 Checking water levels and regularly vacuuming your pool are all part and parcel of the job.